ortizvane09/Project3_Group8/Proposal_README.md

 We will web scrape here for the county population data. https://apps.bea.gov/itable/?ReqID=99&step=1#eyJhcHBpZCI6OTksInN0ZXBzIjpbMSwyOSwyNSwyNiwyNyw0MF0sImRhdGEiOltbIlRhYmxlSWQiLCIyMCJdLFsiTWFqb3JBcmVhS2V5IiwiNCJdLFsiTGluZSIsIjIiXSxbIlN0YXRlIiwiNDgwMDAiXSxbIlVuaXRfb2ZfTWVhc3VyZSIsIkxldmVscyJdLFsiTWFwQ29sb3IiLCJCRUFTdGFuZGFyZCJdLFsiblJhbmdlIiwiNSJdLFsiWWVhciIsIjIwMjEiXSxbIlllYXJCZWdpbiIsIi0xIl0sWyJZZWFyRW5kIiwiLTEiXV19

 We hope to find which counties have the highest income per capita and a large enough population to support our store.
-If we are able, we will also look at the spending on clothing and apparel per capita for the Texas counties.